Energy-Pathways-Group/GLOceanKit/docs/classes/transforms/wvtransformhydrostatic/waveenergy.md

 ## Discussion

-Total wave energy, including both internal gravity waves and surface gravity waves.
+Total energy of the internal gravity waves.